dypfinal/S-Kare-Skin-Cancer-Detection/README.md

 ### Image Analysis
 - **Analyzes the uploaded image** to predict the likelihood of skin cancer.
 - **Uses machine learning models** trained on a diverse dataset of skin images.

-### Consultation Redirect
-- **Redirects patients with high-risk predictions** to a kiosk page.
-- **Facilitates booking an appointment** with available doctors for further consultation.

 ## Setup & Installation